A Brief History of Phoenix Elementary School District #1

 By 1880 Phoenix had a population of 2,453 and a school enrollment of 379 pupils.
 In 1885 The Territorial Normal School was established in Tempe to train teachers.
 Tucson was granted funding by the Territorial legislature to establish the University of AZ (Phoenix received the Insane asylum which was considered far more important).
 On July 4, 1887 the first Southern Pacific train arrived from Maricopa Wells, allowing more market access for Phoenix crops.
 A population of 3152 in 1890 had required 2 new schools, East End School, 8th St. and Washington and West End School at 6th Ave. and Madison to be opened in 1889 when Arizona territorial government offices permanently moved to Phoenix from Prescott.
 Phoenix was still a struggling agricultural community of dusty streets and open town ditches, periodically almost destroyed by flood, fire, disease or drought but schools were teaching students they would be an important part of the future.

 In 1892 Phoenix Indian School opened as part of Phoenix City Schools (until 1931?), which also, moved from high school classes in Churchill house to open what would become Phoenix Union H.S.
-District in 1895 with about 90 students in 3 courses of study: Latin, English and Business.
+District in 1895 with about 90 students in 3 courses of study: Latin, English, and Business.
 Classes in Phoenix had progressed from all grades in one room with one teacher to single grade classes of 30 or 40+ organized military fashion with rigid curricula.
-In 1895, the Santa Fe, Prescott and Phoenix Railroad completed its route to Phoenix, allowing access to markets and students to attend colleges in the East.
+In 1895, the Santa Fe, Prescott, and Phoenix Railroad completed its route to Phoenix, allowing access to markets and students to attend colleges in the East.

 In 1900, with the first phones and first automobiles in town, Phoenix (Pop.
 5544) annexed territory and grew from .5 square miles to 2.13 square miles.
-Phoenix Union H.S. became a separate District in 1902 to better serve students in neighboring farming communities which were united by SRP to control floods and droughts with construction of Tonto (Roosevelt) Dam beginning in 1906.
+Phoenix Union H.S. became a separate District in 1902 to better serve students in neighboring farming communities which were united by SRP to control floods and droughts with the construction of the Tonto (Roosevelt) Dam beginning in 1906.
 Phoenix built Linville School, between 1st and 2nd Streets on Lincoln St., in 1903, Ulysses S. Grant School, 5th Ave. and Grant, in 1907 and Millard Fillmore School, 9th Ave. and Fillmore, in 1909.
 Phoenix’ last standing Territorial School, John Adams School, 8th Ave. and Adams, was built in 1911.

 In 1910, with a population of 11,134 (10% Mexican, 4% Black, 1% Chinese) Phoenix had segregated schools: Mexican (with Chinese), White, Black, and Indian – preparing for the Constitution which had to be approved for statehood.
 Though only Blacks were required to be segregated, during the 1910s through the 1930s racial lines were drawn more clearly in Phoenix through real estate decisions, redlining, and race-restrictive housing covenants.
 A “color line” was established (People of Color were not allowed to live north of Van Buren) and all white schools in the District were north of the line (an exception within Phoenix #1 was that, beginning in the 1920s and 1930s, a small group of middle class Mexican Americans purchased scattered lots and homes in today’s Garfield Neighborhood, between 7th to 16th Streets, from Van Buren to Roosevelt Streets).
 Communities were adjusted to conform to the colors of students served by schools and by the increasing commercialization of downtown, which took over residential areas.